 Canning green beans is an easy way to get started if you are just learning how to can with a pressure canner.
-Before you start, you will need to know how to use a pressure canner.
+It’s a very beginner friendly project.

 Canning Green Beans: Extended, Step-By-Step Directions